xycforgithub/MultiTask-MRC/README.md

 2. run docker </br>
    ```> docker run -it --rm --runtime nvidia  allenlao/pytorch-mt-dnn:v0.1 bash``` </br>
-    Please refere the following link if you first use docker: https://docs.docker.com/
+    Please refer to the following link if you first use docker: https://docs.docker.com/

 ### Train a MT-SAN Model